 - Customers using CDO's cloud-deployed Secure Device Connector (SDC) do not need to do anything as the remediation steps have already been performed by the CDO Operations Team.

-- Customers using an SDC deployed on-premise need to upgrade their SDC host to use the latest Docker version.
+- Customers using an SDC deployed need to upgrade their SDC host to use the latest Docker version.
 They can do so by using the following instructions:

 Updating a CDO-Standard SDC Host